 Direction of flight

-If the pilot elects to take a 'break' or interruption on the secondary axis then
+If the pilot elects to take a 'break' or interruption on the secondary axis then -

-- If the restart is made in the opposite direction then every ensuing cross-box figure must receive a hard zero (flight in the wrong direction) until the error is rectified or flight along the main axis is resumed.
+- If the restart is made in the opposite direction then all following cross-box figures must receive an HZ (flight in the wrong direction) until the error is rectified or flight along the main axis (in the correct direction!) is resumed.